thepawarrahul/to-do-list/README.md

-# to-do-list
+# To Do List

-The simple to do list in react
+Simple to do list application, created in React.